High-pressure week

 Decode The Coverage

 Watch for missing timelines.
 A headline can support Ukraine emotionally while avoiding the harder question: what is the strategy for year three, four, or five?
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether strategic promises are matched by ammunition, financing, delivery calendars, and political endurance.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion